Tube Bender Scoring Methodology

 • Metric square/rectangular

-• Plastic / urethane / low-marring pressure dies
+• Plastic/urethane pressure dies

 Data sources & verification

-• Official product manuals and documentation
+• Official product pages and documentation PDFs

 7. Track Record (Years in Business) (3 points)